kookyy/item_notifier/README.md

 ![Status](https://img.shields.io/badge/status-under%20development-red.svg)
 ![Version](https://img.shields.io/badge/version-0.0.0-red.svg)

+**This program is currently under development and will be uploaded to this repository as soon as ROBLOX Asset Downloader is in a version where it supports the basic features such as scanning http://roblox.com/.
+All features listed below are not expected to be functioning properly and implemented until this program is declared to be version 1.0.0.**

 As the name suggests, ROBLOX Asset Scanner is a GUI program modelled after oozlescan by [@oozledoodles](http://twitter.com/oozledoodles) that scans http://roblox.com/ for when a new item is published to the website and alerts the user when an item is uploaded by [ROBLOX](http://roblox.com/user.aspx?id=1), the 'system' account used to publish official items to the [ROBLOX Catalog](http://roblox.com/Catalog).

 In addition to scanning the ROBLOX Catalog for new items, ROBLOX Asset Scanner comes with more features such as...